-Are you eligible for appointment
+Are you eligible for appointment as a magistrate?

 Magistrates are appointed by the Lord Chancellor on behalf of the Crown but he works very closely with the Lord Chief Justice who, as head of the judiciary, has considerable involvement with matters relating to magistrates.
 The Lord Chancellor, in close liaison with the Lord Chief Justice, operates through local Advisory Committees for these purposes.